Was Your Flight Delayed Or Cancelled?

 Aside from delays, you may also file a claim if you were denied boarding a flight that was overbooked.
 In these cases, you can file a claim and receive compensation of up to €600.

 You can also claim compensation if you missed a connecting flight because of a delay with the first flight.
-In such cases you would file two claims – one for the delay of the first flight and the second for missing the connecting flight.

 Lastly, you can also claim compensation if your flight was cancelled.
 Regardless of airline and destination, you could get up to €600.